 - Scott Johnson, Alberta

 - Larry Anderson, Murdock

 - Richard Ehrenberg, Correll

 - Darlene Nichols, Correll

-- Kory Johnson, General Manager of Agralite Electric Cooperative is an ex officio member of the board
+- Jenny Stryhn, General Manager of Agralite Electric Cooperative, is an ex officio member of the board

 Emergencies do not wait for a regular meeting date.
 Accidents, fires or medical emergencies can happen at any time and often require immediate expenditures that result in financial hardship.
 Grants can be made to individuals who are experiencing medical or other emergencies.
 In most cases, the check is presented at a public benefit for the individual.